 - Making a Splash: Has the power of controlling polluted water and can gain energy from swamps.

 - Not-So-Harmless Villain: At first looked completely weak, but then revealed that his pollution was weakening Goku and Pan.
 After enduring their attacks long enough for it to take effect, he nearly killed them.

 - One-Winged Angel: Subverted.
 He looks like he's going to and the heroes expect it... but he then states that while some of the Shadow Dragons can, he can't.

 - Poisonous Person: The poisonous gases from his swamp can knock out even Goku.

 - Stone Wall: His main strength is that he's able to soak up punishment until his pollution can weaken his enemy to the point he can overpower them.

-- Warm Up Boss: Aside from his little trick, he's rather pathetic.
+- Warm-Up Boss: Aside from his little trick, he's rather pathetic.

 The five star dragon created when Goku was wished back to life to combat the Saiyans.
 Starts off as rather puny but, using an electric slime, can grow to a much more massive form.
 His element is thunder.

 The Six Star Dragon, created (much to her chagrin) from Oolong's wish for woman's panties.
-She the only female dragon of the seven with the power over wind.
+She is the only female dragon of the seven with the power over wind.
 Fools a local fishing village into believing she was a sea princess named Princess Oto, but Goku and Pan reveal her true colors.

 - Blow You Away